Loderian/Activities/README.txt

 == Changelog ==

+= 1.1.0 =

+* Feature: You can now create plans for your activities
+* Feature: Plans can be seen on the report page when added to an activity
+* Feature: Each report can have their own text for each session without changing the existing plan
+* Feature: Plans can be updated or added as a new plan with the changes you've made on a report
+* Enhancement: Added additional save buttons on the report page when the settings box is hidden
+* Enhancement: Filters are now collapsed on small devices, press the to expand
+* Fix: Changed the default value of datetime columns to NULL to avoid errors in the db
+* Fix: Activities on products can now be fully removed
+* Fix: Handling past orders with variable products should now work correctly
+* Fix: Browser tab title should now be correct

 = 1.0.5 =

 * Feature: Added categories to activities
 * Feature: You can now duplicate activities
+* Enhancement: Added activity settings to variable products in WooCommerce

 = 1.0.4 =